Is the LMS RFP a Necessary Evil? A Nice-to-Have? Or Something More?

 1. What is an LMS RFP?

 Think of an RFP (Request for Proposal) as an invitation to participate in the purchasing process for any type of software, goods or services.
-It is a document buyers send to relevant suppliers, outlining the business need, buying parameters and requirements.
+It is a document that buyers send to relevant suppliers, outlining the business need, buying parameters and requirements.
 It also includes instructions on how and when vendors should submit a response.
 An LMS RFP focuses specifically on learning management system (LMS) software selection.

 2. Why should we take time to create an RFP?